Arau/hugo-docs-playground/content/v1/docs/operations/firstpvc.md

     The above PVC will dynamically provision a 5GB volume using the `fast` StorageClass.
-This StorageClass was created during the StorageOS install and causes StorageOS to provision a PersistentVolume.
+This StorageClass was created during the StorageOS install and triggers creation of a PeristentVolume by StorageOS.

-    For installations with CSI, you can create multiple StorageClasses to specify default labels.
+    For installations with CSI, you can create multiple StorageClasses in order to specify default labels.

     ```yaml
     apiVersion: storage.k8s.io/v1